Milk Teeth (film)

 Milk Teeth (Dinți de lapte) is a 2025 political fantasy drama film directed and written by Mihai Mincan.
-It stars Emma Ioana Mogos as Maria, a ten-year-old girl who witnesses her sister's mysterious disappearance during the final days of Nicolae Ceaușescu's dictatorship in 1989.Also a short appearance of a young actress, Karina Ziana Gherasim as a friend of Maria.It is a Romanian-French-Danish-Greek-Bulgarian international co-production.
+It stars Emma Ioana Mogos as Maria, a ten-year-old girl who witnesses her sister's mysterious disappearance during the final days of Nicolae Ceaușescu's dictatorship in 1989.
+It is a Romanian-French-Danish-Greek-Bulgarian international co-production.

 The film had its world premiere at the 82nd Venice International Film Festival on 28 August 2025 at the Orizzonti section.

 Premise

 Set in 1989, a ten-year-old girl becomes the last witness of her sister's disappearance during the final days of Nicolae Ceaușescu's dictatorship.